SboneloMdluli/site/content/post/lattice_pricing.md

 ## Delta Hedging

-We define a portfolio $\Pi_{t}$, under the principle of no arbitrage the portfolio is worth the same at time $t$ regardless of the path takes to $t+1$.
-Only the weights of the assets is allowed to change in the portfolio, no cash injection or deposits are allowed once the portfolio has been created, this is referred to as a self financing trading strategy.
+We define a portfolio $\Pi_{t}$, under the principle of no arbitrage the portfolio is worth the same at time $t$ regardless of the path taken to $t+1$.
+No cash injection or deposits are allowed once the portfolio has been created, portfolio rebalancing is funded using assets within the portfolio.
+This is referred to as a self financing portfolio.

 \begin{equation}
 \begin{aligned}